mrroot5/stackedit/Elixir/Phoenix LiveView Summary.md

 mix phx.gen.live Catalog Product products name:string description:string unit_price:float sku:integer:unique
 ```

+#### Migration

+The migration file defines a database table, products , along with a set of fields
+for that table.

 #### Schema

 Think of schemas as maps between two kinds of data.